 What is qualitative malnutrition?

-As the name suggests, the problem with qualitative malnutrition is the quality of your diet.
+As the name suggests, the quality of your diet is the problem with qualitative malnutrition.
 You may be consuming enough calories, but your eating habits may be too one-sided and you are consuming a lot of "empty calories".
 In rare cases, however, medication, intestinal diseases or parasites can also cause a qualitative nutrient deficiency.

 What is quantitative malnutrition?

-You suffer from quantitative malnutrition if you consume fewer calories than your body uses on average over a very long period of time (beyond the period of a fasting week or a detox diet).
+You are suffering from quantitative malnutrition if you consume fewer calories than your body uses on average over a very long period of time (beyond the period of a fasting week or a detox diet)

-Both of these forms can be life-threatening above a certain level of severity.
+Both of these forms can be life-threatening from a certain degree of severity.
 Only in very severe cases is the body irreparably damaged.
 In most cases, however, the prognosis is good and the consequences of a nutrient deficiency can be easily reversed with appropriate treatment.
 In general, the more pronounced the nutrient deficiency, the more severe the symptoms.
-The first consequences of an incipient malnutrition could be, for example, tiredness, poor concentration, night blindness or scaly scalp.
+The first consequences of an incipient malnutrition could be, for example, tiredness, poor concentration, night blindness or flaky scalp.

 Sources